apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/MINI LOAD.md

 Column_separator: Used to specify the separator between columns, default is' t'
 NOTE: Url encoding is required, for example
-If you need to specify' t'as a separator, you should pass in'column_separator=% 09' If you need to specify'x01'as a delimiter, you should pass in'column_separator=% 01' If you need to specify','as a separator, you should pass in'column_separator=% 2c'
+If you need to specify '\t' as a separator, you should pass in 'column_separator=% 09' If you need to specify 'x01'as a delimiter, you should pass in 'column_separator=% 01' If you need to specify','as a separator, you should pass in 'column_separator=% 2c'

 Max_filter_ratio: Used to specify the maximum percentage allowed to filter irregular data, default is 0, not allowed to filter